-- Indicator helps us to find whether the solution is acidic or basic or neutral. - Red litmus paper, blue litmus paper, phenolphthalein, methyl orange Hibiscus, turmeric and rose petals are natural indicators. - The substances that turn blue litmus to red are acidic in nature. - The substances that are soapy to touch and turn red litmus to blue are basic in nature. - Acid rains are the combination of Carbonic acid, sulphuric acid and Nitric acid with rain water. - All substances whose solutions are neutral are not salts.
+- Indicator helps us to find whether the solution is acidic or basic or neutral. - Red litmus paper, blue litmus paper, phenolphthalein, methyl orange are indicators. - Hibiscus, turmeric and rose petals are natural indicators. - The substances that turn blue litmus to red are acidic in nature. - The substances that are soapy to touch and turn red litmus to blue are basic in nature. - Acid rains are the combination of Carbonic acid, sulphuric acid and Nitric acid with rain water. - All substances whose solutions are neutral are not salts.
 For eg. sugar and starch solutions are neutral, but they are not salts. - In the process of Neutralization, both the acidic and basic qualities are neutralised. - Salts need not always be neutral, they can be acidic or basic.

 - 1. The sting of a wasp is basic.
 How can we treat the sting of a wasp? - 2.
 Why are acids not stored in a metal container? - 3.
-Acidic, basic and neutral solutions are
+Acidic, basic and neutral solutions are given in three test tubes and you are

-- given in three test tubes and you are given a strip of red litmus?
+- given a strip of red litmus?
 How will you identify the three solutions? - 4.
 When drops of lemon juice are put on blue litmus it turns red what will happen if you put some drops of soap solution on the same position on litmus paper? - 5.
 What happens when Nitric acid is added to egg shell? - 6.
 Turmeric stains on white clothes, when washed with soap, turn red.
 Why? - 7.
 Ammonia is present in window cleaners.
 It turns red litmus blue.
 What is its nature? - 8.
 What is the nature of urea?
 Is it acidic, basic / neutral?
 How can we verify it? - 9.
 Red litmus paper is dipped in a solution.
 It remains red.
 What is nature of the solution?
 Explain your answer? - 10.
 What is the effect of basic substances on turmeric paper? - 11.
 Can flowers and turmeric papers also be called indicators?
 Why? - 12.
-Correct the statement if it is wrong - a) Indicators show different colours in acidic and basic solutions. - b)Sodium Hydroxide turns blue litmus red. - c) Tooth decay is caused by the presence of base. - 13.
+Correct the statement if it is wrong - a) Indicators show different colours in acidic and basic solutions. - b) Sodium Hydroxide turns blue litmus red. - c) Tooth decay is caused by the presence of base in water. - 13.
 Take vinegar, lemon juice, soapy water, baking soda in different vessels.
 Put beetroot pieces in the vessels.
 Predict what happens?
 Verify your prediction by observing the changes.
 After 10 minutes, 30 minutes, 60 minutes record your observations.
 What do you conclude?

-- 14. Visit a doctor.
+14. Visit a doctor.
 Find out the medicines she prescribes to treat acidity.
 Ask her how acidity can be naturally prevented.
-Prepare a report. - 15.
-Prepare violet cabbage juice by boiling a piece of cabbage in water.
+Prepare a report.

+- 15. Prepare violet cabbage juice by boiling a piece of cabbage in water.
 Use it as an indicator and test acidic and basic solutions with it.
 Present your observations in the form of a table. - 16.
-Collect different flowers and prepare their natural indicators with the help of filter papers. - 17.
+Collect different flowers and prepare their natural indicators with the help of filter papers verify whether they act as indicators. - 17.
 Test the nature of lemon juice and milk sample with help of natural indicators prepared from different flowers.
 Explain their nature. - 18.
 How do you feel about nature?
-It is a big natural laboratory that contains innumerable indicators! - 19.
-Choose the correct anser: - a.
-To protect tooth decay we are advised to brush our teeth regularly.
-The nature of the tooth paste commonly used is
+It is a big natural laboratory that contains innumerable indicators!